Blood Test: Erythrocyte Sedimentation Rate (ESR)

 An ESR test measures how quickly red blood cells settle to the bottle of a test tube.
-Inflammation or infection can lead to extra proteins in the blood, which can make the red blood cells settle faster.
+Inflammation (swelling and irritation) or infection can lead to extra proteins in the blood, which can make the red blood cells settle faster.
 When this happens, the ESR is higher.

 Why Are ESR Tests Done?

-An ESR test may be done if a child has signs of inflammation or infection.
+An ESR test may be done if someone has signs of inflammation or infection.
 ESR tests are used to follow activity levels of conditions such as inflammatory bowel disease (IBD), arthritis, and lupus.
-ESR tests may also be used to follow how well treatment for inflammation or infection is working.
+ESR tests are also used to follow how well treatment for inflammation or infection is working.

-How Should We Prepare for an ESR Test?
+How Should I Prepare for an ESR Test?

 How Is an ESR Test Done?

 Most blood tests take a small amount of blood from a vein.
 To do that, a health professional will:

 - clean the skin